ning-wang1/DPFedMeta/README.md

 [mini-ImageNet dataset](https://drive.google.com/file/d/1R6dA6QGEW-lmiNkitCwK4IkAbl4uT3y3/view)

-1. Create a folder in your project and name it as 'datasets'
+1. Create a folder in your project folder and name it as 'datasets'
 2. Download the datasets from the above links
 3. Rename each download dataset in case its default name is different from that used in the code.
     1. name the ominiglot dataset as *'omniglot_dataset'*